-Maternity social benefit: Beginning 12 weeks after the birth, the benefit is 60% of earnings if the mother is unable to work as the result of having to care for the child.
+Maternity social benefit: Beginning 12 weeks after the birth, 60% of earnings is paid if the mother chooses not to work to care for the child.
 The benefit is paid until the child is aged 12 months or earlier if the mother returns to work.
+If the mother dies, the benefit may be transferred to the father.